Skip to main content

 }

-Outside components, the usual pattern is new Localizer(document.body) or new Localizer(document.documentElement).
+Outside of the component, new Localizer(document.body) or new Localizer(document.documentElement) is typically used.

 Setup